 Visiting these seaports will make your travel experience worthwhile, as this is where your will get to observe both the aspect of tourism as well as local culture of a place.
 However, to make the most of your trip, you must have the best ones shortlisted.

-Before we list down the available options of ports that you can visit and explore in India, let us clarify that the majority of these places have several other tourist sites around that you can explore too.
+Before we list down the available options of ports that you can visit and explore in India, let us clarify that the majority of these seaports in India have several other tourist sites around that you can explore too.
 So, planning a whole holiday around visiting a port is quite an amazing idea.

 Let us look at some of the best options, shall we?

 The very first and possibly the busiest of all the ports in India has to be the Kandla port in Gujarat.
-It is also considered as the richest seaport in India and is located around 90 km away from Kutch.
+It is also considered as the major seaport in India and is located around 90 km away from Kutch.
 It is located in Kandla creek and hence the name.
 The port is quite old and dates back to the 1950s when it was constructed following the India-Pakistan partition.
-Owing to the bulk of cargo that is transported through this port, there is no doubt why it is considered one of the largest ports in India.
+Owing to the bulk of cargo that is transported through this port, there is no doubt why it is considered one of the largest as well as important ports in India.

 Some of the common goods that are transported via this port include steel, iron machinery, petroleum, salt, textiles, grains, chemicals, etc.

 2. Nhava Sheva, Maharashtra – The King Port

 As unique as the name of the port is, it is also often referred to as the Jawaharlal Nehru Port and is the largest container port in India.
 It is situated in Konkan in Maharashtra and is one of the busiest ports across the country.
 It is also often referred to as the king port across the Arabian Sea and is responsible for handling several goods for export and import.
 This port was built back in 1989 and is under complete control of the government at the moment.
 It is responsible for handling 56% of the total containers.